 not beat the market

 Nobody can beat the market.
-It’s simply impossible as I’ve here and here, and probably a bunch more places I can’t remember now.
+It’s simply impossible as I’ve said here and here, and probably a bunch more places I can’t remember now.
 Its something I don’t even debate people on anymore.
 I simply accept it as a fact, and if they don’t I just move onto a new topic while making a mental note never to ask them for any advice on anything like I do with climate change deniers, anti-vaxxers, and flat-earthers.

 The only problem is that when I finally checked my Easy Equities statement, I saw this: